Career Technical Education

 SCOE has also joined in public-private partnerships with organizations that share the goal of ensuring a promising future for young people.
 As a result of these partnerships, educators are engaging with industry and community leaders as they work together to improve educational opportunities for youth and ensure economic prosperity for the future.
 Key partnerships include:

 Private Funding for CTE

 Sonoma County CTE Fund has been established at Community Foundation Sonoma County to support local CTE programs.
 This fund supports programs that are aligned with the region’s economic development needs.
 It secures and grants funding to explore innovative CTE structures, models, and strategies that prepare students for the 21st century.
 Resources are directed toward results-oriented programs that develop new pathways for challenging programs of study, leading to post-secondary and career success for students.

 Established in 2012, the CTE Fund raised over $1,000,000 in its first two years of operation.
 It has awarded grants to support Science, Technology, Engineering, and Math (STEM) programs in five Sonoma County high schools.
-The video below highlights the impact of those programs.

-- Jessica Progulske, Program Coordinator for Student Supports
+- Jessica Progulske, Coordinator, Student Support

-- Chuck Wade, Program Coordinator for Instructional Support
+- Chuck Wade, Coordinator, Instructional Support